A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: Convergence of the formal normal form and applications

 The proof of the claim is a slight modification of the proof of a similar claim in e.g. \cite{generic}.
 We note that, for a normalizing transformation $H=(f,g,h)$, the parameter $a$ is a part of the collection $H_j=(f_{j-1},g_{j-2},h_j)$ with $j=3$, while $\chi(a)$ is a part of the one with $j=5$ and $\tau(a)$ is a part of the one with $j=4$.
 The collections $H_4,H_5$ are obtained by solving the equations \eqref{homolog}, with the initial data corresponding to the element of the flow of $\mathfrak{g}_1$ in \eqref{isotropy} with $f_w(0)=a$.
 In view of \eqref{homolog} and \autoref{directsum} (arguing by induction), all the collections $H_j$ with $j\geq 3$ are obtained by solving a system of linear equations with nondegenerate (and fixed) matrix and the right hand side depending polynomially on $a,\bar a$.
 That is why, in particular, $H_4,H_5$ are polynomial in $a,\bar a$ and so are $\chi(a),\tau(a)$, as required.
 This proves the claim and the proposition. \end{proof}

-We now integrate the direction field \eqref{field} and obtain a foliation of $X$ by smooth real-analytic curves $\tilde\gamma$.
-This leads to the following \begin{definition}\Label{degchain} Canonical projections of the curves $\tilde\gamma$ on $M$ are called {\em chains}. \end{definition} As follows from the above procedure, through each point $p$ there is a unique chain in a fixed direction $l_p\subset T_pM/K_p$ transverse to $T^{\CC{}}_pM/K_p$.
-Furthermore, importantly, {\em the family of chains is bihlomorphically invariant}, as follows from its definition.
-As follows, again, from the definition, {\em chains are mapped by normalizing transformations into the standard "vertical"\, curve\eqref{Gamma}}.
+We now integrate the direction field \eqref{field} and obtain a foliation of $X^{\mathrm o}$ by smooth real-analytic (unparameterized) curves $\tilde\gamma$.
+This leads to the following \begin{definition}\Label{degchain} Canonical projections of the curves $\tilde\gamma$ from $X^{\mathrm o}$ to $M$ are called {\em chains}. \end{definition} As follows from the above procedure, through each point $p$ there is a unique chain in a fixed direction $l_p\subset T_pM/K_p$ transverse to $T^{\CC{}}_pM/K_p$.
+Furthermore, importantly, {\em the family of chains is biholomorphically invariant}, as follows from its definition.
+As follows, again, from the definition, {\em chains are mapped by normalizing transformations into the standard "vertical"\, curve \eqref{Gamma}}.

 We shall remark that, as discussed in the Introduction, orbits of the linear part of the stabilizer \eqref{isotropy} of the model do {\em not} act transitively on transverse directions anymore (unlike the Levi-nondegenerate situation).
 It is not difficult to compute that, for a hypersurface \eqref{germ}, the orbit of the "vertical"\, direction \eqref{Gamma} in $T_0M$ is the cone